Kevin Wicks: Backstory

-Kevin married Shirley Carter (Linda Henry) and had one son with her named Jimbo (Lloyd Richards), who had cystic fibrosis.
-Shirley, had several affairs while married to Kevin and became pregnant twice; Kevin was not their father.
-Kevin brought Shirley's children, Carly (Kellie Shirley) and Deano (Matt Di Angelo), up as his own.
-However, Shirley found parenting challenging; she abandoned Kevin in 1989, leaving him a single parent.
-Jimbo eventually died from his illness; Shirley failed to return for his funeral and did not contact her surviving children.
+Kevin was married to Shirley Carter (Linda Henry).
+The pair had a son, Jimbo Wicks (Lloyd Richards), who had cystic fibrosis.
+Shirley had several affairs while married to Kevin, resulting in two pregnancies, giving birth to Carly (Kellie Shirley) and Deano (Matt Di Angelo).
+Despite knowing of their illegitimacy, Kevin brought both children up as his own.
+However, Shirley found parenting too challenging and abandoned Kevin in 1989, leaving him as a single parent.
+Jimbo eventually died from his illness; Shirley did not attend his funeral or get in contact with her surviving children.

 2006–2008

-Kevin follows Deano to Walford, in February 2006, and stays with his aunt, Pat Evans (Pam St Clement).
-Kevin plans to emigrate but gets involved in Carly's marital break-up and decides to stay in Walford and support his children, taking over management of the local car lot.
+Kevin follows Deano to Walford, in February 2006, and stays with his aunt, Pat Evans (Pam St.Clement).
+Kevin plans to emigrate but gets involved in Carly's marital breakup.
+He decides to stay in Walford and support his children, taking over management of the local car lot.

 Despite an acrimonious introduction to Denise Fox (Diane Parish) in May 2006, she mistakes him for Grant Mitchell (Ross Kemp) and accuses him of sleeping with her daughter Chelsea (Tiana Benjamin).
-They realize they are attracted to each other and start dating but Kevin struggles to cope with Denise's temper.
+They realize they are attracted to each other and start dating, but Kevin struggles to cope with Denise's temper.
 Seeing a more vulnerable side of her, Kevin is convinced to persevere.
-It is a volatile romance and Denise ends it several times resulting in Kevin being pursued by Elaine Jarvis (Siân Reeves).
-Kevin supports Denise through the abuse of her ex-husband Owen Turner (Lee Ross), so the couple reunite and move in together.
-In late 2006, the Wicks family go on holiday to Dorset.
+It is a volatile romance, and Denise ends it several times, resulting in Kevin being pursued by Elaine Jarvis (Siân Reeves).
+Kevin supports Denise through the abuse of her ex-husband, Owen Turner (Lee Ross), so the couple reunites and move in together.
+In late 2006, the Wicks family went on holiday to Dorset.
 Kevin's ex-wife, Shirley, finds them and tries to reunite with her children, Deano and Carly, until Kevin orders her to leave them alone.
-Shirley refuses and follows them to Walford in January 2007, and reveals her true identity, causing problems.
+Shirley refuses and follows them to Walford in January 2007, where reveals her true identity, causing problems.
 When Kevin tries to make her leave, Shirley threatens to tell her children that Kevin is not their father.
-The truth eventually comes out and both Carly and Deano shun Kevin.
-Deano eventually forgives Kevin for lying, but Carly will not.
-Devastated, Kevin leaves Walford, not telling anyone where he is going and is missing for several months, it is later confirmed he is alive after bank records show he emptied his account in Hastings.
-He goes to Dungeness and plans to go to France, but after meeting a man named Jed (Burn Gorman) - who steals his ferry tickets and dies in a bus crash - Kevin goes home.
+The truth eventually comes out, and both Carly and Deano shun Kevin.
+Deano eventually forgives Kevin for lying, but Carly does not.
+Devastated, Kevin leaves Walford, not telling anyone where he is going, and is missing for several months. it is later confirmed he is alive after bank records show he emptied his account in Hastings.
+He goes to Dungeness and plans to go to France, but after meeting a man named Jed (Burn Gorman), who steals his ferry tickets and dies in a bus crash - Kevin goes home.
 When Carly rejects him again, he turns to Shirley for comfort and has sex with her.
 Kevin regrets it and makes Shirley promise to keep the tryst secret.
-Kevin manages to rebuild his relationship with his children, proposes to Denise, and they marry in April 2007, despite Shirley trying to ruin the day - she turns up at the ceremony and tells Denise about their recent tryst, only to find Kevin has already told her.
+Kevin manages to rebuild his relationship with his children and proposes to Denise.
+They marry in April 2007, despite Shirley trying to ruin the day by turning up to the ceremony and telling Denise about their recent tryst, only to find that Kevin has already told her.